seccily/yoga-analyzer/README.md

 1. By installing a virtual environment
 2. Via a Docker image

-### 1. Running the project with virtual environment
+### 1. Running the project with the virtual environment

 To run the project with a virtual environment, a virtual environment with python==3.11 version is required.
 After the requirements are downloaded in the virtual environment, the following command should be used to run the project.